vercel/modelfusion/README.md

 ### [Generate Text](https://ai-utils.dev/guide/function/generate-text)

 Generate text using a language model and a prompt.
 You can stream the text if it is supported by the model.
+You can use [prompt mappings](https://ai-utils.dev/guide/function/generate-text/prompt-mapping) to change the prompt format of a model.

 #### generateText